CarGurus, Inc. (NASDAQ:CARG) Chairman Langley Steinert Sells 13,994 Shares

 - On Friday, July 16th, Langley Steinert sold 13,994 shares of CarGurus stock.
 The shares were sold at an average price of $27.31, for a total value of $382,176.14.

-CARG has been the subject of several recent analyst reports.
-BTIG Research reiterated a “buy” rating and set a $35.00 price objective on shares of CarGurus in a research note on Friday, May 7th.
-Oppenheimer initiated coverage on CarGurus in a research note on Friday, May 21st.
+Several equities analysts recently weighed in on the stock.
+BTIG Research restated a “buy” rating and set a $35.00 target price on shares of CarGurus in a report on Friday, May 7th.
+Oppenheimer initiated coverage on shares of CarGurus in a report on Friday, May 21st.
 They set a “buy” rating and a $38.00 price objective for the company.
-Zacks Investment Research upgraded CarGurus from a “sell” rating to a “hold” rating in a research note on Friday, July 16th.
-Finally, Raymond James upgraded CarGurus from a “market perform” rating to an “outperform” rating and set a $34.00 target price for the company in a research note on Wednesday, April 14th.
-Four investment analysts have rated the stock with a hold rating and five have issued a buy rating to the stock.
-CarGurus has an average rating of “Buy” and a consensus price target of $34.13.
+Zacks Investment Research upgraded shares of CarGurus from a “sell” rating to a “hold” rating in a research report on Friday, July 16th.
+Finally, Raymond James raised shares of CarGurus from a “market perform” rating to an “outperform” rating and set a $34.00 target price for the company in a research note on Wednesday, April 14th.
+Four analysts have rated the stock with a hold rating and five have issued a buy rating to the stock.
+CarGurus currently has an average rating of “Buy” and an average price target of $34.13.

 Cargurus, Inc engages in the provision of online auto shopping.
 The firm offers proprietary technology, search algorithms and data analytics to analyze new and used car listings.
 It operates through the following segments: United States and International.
 The United States segment derives revenues from marketplace subscriptions, advertising services and other revenues from customers within the United States.